From A Wiki of Ice and Fire

 - The Golden Tooth, the seat of House Lefford, which guards the main pass from the Westerlands into the Riverlands.

 The Westerlands are not the largest, most populous, or most fertile part of the realm, but they are the richest.
 Full of hills and crags, the land is dotted with mines from which pour gold and silver in astonishing quantities.
 There are gold mines at Casterly Rock, the Golden Tooth, Castamere, Nunn's Deep, and the Pendric Hills.
-Nothing is said of the number of people working in the mines or in other industries.
-There is some fishery in Lannisport and on Fair Isle.
+According to semi-canon sources, there are settlements which become ghost towns once nearby mines stop producing ore.
+Besides farming, there is also some fishery in Lannisport and on Fair Isle.

 Before the Andals